 That is until the craft cocktail movement came along.

-With the revival of classic cocktails, every detail of drinking them—down to small-batch bitters and handblown glassware—has become grounds on which to improve the experience.
-Ice is no exception.
-Since the 19th century, there has been little reason for the everyday drinker to concern herself with ice block delivery à la Frederic Tudor.
-But Hundredweight, an ice company in Queens, has changed that for New York City.
 All over America, good ice has become the norm in cocktail bars, whether harvested in individual cubes from a Kold Draft machine or from one 300-pound block like at Hundredweight.
 Owned and run in conjunction with neighboring cocktail bar Dutch Kills, the company harvests these perfectly-clear blocks from a Clinebell machine, scores and saws them into manageable pieces—including spears for Collins cocktails and large cubes for drinks on the rocks—and then delivers them to cocktail bars around the city.
-As for the remaining ice, the above is what ensues when ordering a Negroni at Dutch Kills.
+As for the remaining ice, the above is what ensues when you order a Negroni at Dutch Kills.